syncfusion-content/wpf-docs/wpf/PivotGrid/Features.md

 <tr>
 <td>
 RowPivotOnly</td><td>
 Specifies whether the PivotGridControl is used to pivot only rows, or both rows and columns.
 The default value is set to allow pivoting both rows and columns.Setting this property to true will produce the following changes:1.
-ShowGroupingBar property will be automatically set to {{{ ''_false_'' | markdownify }}}.2.
+ShowGroupingBar property will be automatically set to {{ '_false_' | markdownify }}.2.
 The TopLeft covered cell that normally appears in a PivotGrid is replaced with individual header cells that have the same appearance as that of Calculation header cells.</td></tr>
 </table>